 Be specific and rehearse.

-Everyone in the group will probably be asked to write a letter explaining how the addiction is affecting them.
+Everyone in the group will probably be asked to Write a Letter Explaining How Addiction is affecting them.
 Give specific examples and practice in advance.
 You want your statement to be powerful and effective, so practice makes perfect.

 Avoid shaming or blaming.

-Do not judge, shame or blame the addict.
-Addiction is a serious disease, and making your loved one feel bad isn’t the way to get them help.
+Do not judge, shame, or blame the addict.
+Addiction is a serious disease, and making your loved ones feel bad isn’t the way to get them help.
 Again, use specific examples of how they are hurting you.
 However, try to separate the addiction from the addict.